David has over 15 years of supervisory experience and has extensive knowledge of how to handle personnel issues across many areas.

 Being a line staff member means having your boss check on you, check your work, and direct what you do.
 That all changes when you become a supervisor.
 One of the biggest things about being a supervisor is having independent thought.

 You'll be expected to think on your own.
 You'll be expected to make decisions with little to no guidance from those above you.
 Your boss will expect you to work on your own and won't always be checking the decisions you make.
 This can be stressful since you could easily (and probably will) make the wrong decision.
 That's part of the process of learning to be a supervisor.
+When I started my first supervisor position, I was working a graveyard shift with no one to help me, so I had to work independently.

 8. You Will Suck at Your Job